jkeohan/rctr-8-2-21/w01d02/components-and-jsx.md

 As of `React 16.8` Components now come in 3 forms, all of which follow the same requirements and best practices.

-- Class Based (with or without state)
+- Class Based (makes use of state and lifecycle methods)
-- Functional Using Hooks - leverages one or more `Hooks` and/or includes `state`
+- Functional Using Hooks - uses `Hooks` to make use of state and lifecycle methods
-- Presentational - Renders UI only and is `stateless`
+- Presentational - Renders only UI only and is `stateless`

 #### Class Based Components

-We will introduce `Class Based` Components so that you have some grounding as to what they are, but the remainder of this class and all future lectures Components will be built as `Functional Components`
+We will introduce `Class Based` Components so that you have some grounding as to what they are, but the remainder of this class and Components will be built as `Functional Components`

 Let's continue working on the previous **CodeSandbox Starter code**.